 and the kings of the earth, on the earth.

-Divine council is a term related to “host of heaven” and/or “sons of God” in the Hebrew Bible.
+Another phrase related to “host of heaven” is “divine council” or “sons of God” in the Hebrew Bible.
 When Yahweh sits to preside over a meeting with his divine beings, this can be thought of as a meeting of his divine council.
 It is a group of divine beings over which Yahweh presides as the “Most High”.
 Many passages use “Most High” language but here is one such example.

 that they may know that you alone,